DenisCarriere/geocoder/README.md

 Some way to contribute, from the most generic to the most detailed:

+### Documenting

+If you are not comfortable with development, you can still contibute with the documentation.

+- review the documentation of a specific provider.
+Most of the time they are lacking details...
+- review the parameters for a specific method, compared to what is supported by the provider
+- review documentation for command line

+If you miss any feature, just create an issue accordingly.
+Be sure to describe clearly your use case, and to provide links to the correct sources.

 ### Coding

 - add support for a new provider. _Documentation TBD_, starting point possible with [wip_guide](https://geocoder.readthedocs.io/wip_guide.html).
 - extend methods for an existing support, i.e support an additionnal API). _Documentation TBD_
 - extend support of an existing API, i.e, support more (json) fields from the response, or more parameters. _Documentation TBD_

-### Documenting

-If you are not comfortable with development, you can still contibute with the documentation.
-Note that you can also document features that you would like to see implemented.
-Just do it in an issue then, for some developer to pick it up and implement it.
-Be sure to describe clearly your use case and to provide links to the correct sources.

-- review the documentation of a specific provider.
-They are most of the time very specific but you will find an example with [geonames](https://geocoder.readthedocs.io/providers/GeoNames.html)
-- review the parameters for a specific method (for one or many providers)
-- review documentation for command line

 ## ChangeLog